 Options for teaching in Ethiopia

-There are no shortage of teaching jobs in Ethiopia, especially volunteer positions.
-Teachers stationed in more rural areas will have a lot of flexibility when it comes to classroom curriculum, so teachers looking to exercise their creative muscle will enjoy these positions.
+There is no shortage of teaching jobs in Ethiopia, especially volunteer positions.
+Teachers stationed in more rural areas will have a lot of flexibility when it comes to classroom curriculum, so teachers looking to exercise their creative muscles will enjoy these positions.

 Peak hiring time for teachers in Ethiopia starts at the beginning of summer (July) and runs until early September, so check out our job board between these times for positions of interest.

-The salary for teaching in Ethiopia can be quite low by North American standards, sometimes around $250 USD per month, however because the cost of living is so low, especially in more rural towns, this is still considered a completely livable salary, and teachers may even still be able to save a little of their monthly income.
+The salary for teaching in Ethiopia can be quite low by North American standards, sometimes around $250 USD per month.
+However, the cost of living is so low, especially in more rural towns, so this is still considered a completely livable salary, and teachers may even still be able to save a little of their monthly income.
 Accommodations are usually arranged and paid for by the school, so this should also help cut down on the cost of living.